What is Somatic Self-Healing? A Beginner’s Guide

 How Somatic Self-Healing Works

 The practice begins by placing attention on the physical sensations in the body.
 For example, when an emotion arises, you might notice tightness in your chest, heaviness in your stomach, or constriction in your throat.
-Instead of analyzing the feeling or diving into the story behind it, somatic self-healing invites you to simply sit with it.
+Instead of analyzing the feeling or diving into the story that comes up in your mind, somatic self-healing invites you to simply observe it with curiosity and acceptance.

 The Benefits of Somatic Self-Healing